 Someone went to his daughter’s house nearby and she returned with the spare key to let them in the shop.
 A few more minutes went by, but still no one was worried.
-As the customers chatted, one of the men leaned against the counter and saw Peter’s body crumpled on the floor behind it.
+As the customers chatted, one of the men leaned against the counter, looked over, and saw Peter’s body crumpled on the floor behind it.
 He was on his knees, his forehead in a pool of blood.
 The wallet in his right hip pocket was missing, the pocket turned out.
 On the floor was a single .22 caliber rifle shell.

 Outside, footsteps led from the shop across a nearby field to a clump of bushes.

 When the doctor examined Peter’s body, he found that the bullet had entered above and behind the left ear, exiting through the right temple.
 He believed that the shot most likely caught the man unaware and it was likely Peter Pommereul never saw it coming.

 The RCMP arrived and began their investigation by retracing the dead man’s steps.
 Peter was in his mid-fifties, a widower who lived alone, taking his meals with his daughter and son-in-law.
 On the day in question, he’d gone to his daughter’s for lunch, leaving shortly after to return to his store.

 His son-in-law, William Hasse, stopped by at around 2:15 for a short visit before continuing on to his office at the grain elevator.
 Peter was dead by the time his customers arrived after 3:00.